spectrocloud/librarium/packages/docs/content/01-introduction/2-concept-overviews.md

 # Attach Manifests

-For integrations and add-ones orchestrated via Spectro Cloud Packs or Charts, at times it is required to provison additional kubernetes resources to complete th installation.
+For integrations and add-ons orchestrated via Spectro Cloud Packs or Charts, at times it is required to provison additional kubernetes resources to complete the installation.
 Resoruces like additional secrets, or CRDs maybe required to be customized and installed for the integration or add-on to function correctly.
 Attach Manifests are additional raw manifests attached to a cluster profile layer built using a Spectro Cloud Pack or a Chart.
 Multple attach manifests can be added to a layer in a cluster profile.

 # Pack Manifests